What Makes Laminate Flooring Affordable and Popular? A Complete Guide for Boston North Homeowners and Builders

 Laminate flooring typically lasts between 15 to 25 years, depending on the quality of the product, the AC rating, and the level of foot traffic and maintenance it receives.
 Higher AC-rated laminates in residential settings can often exceed this lifespan.

 Yes, in many cases, laminate flooring can be installed over existing hard-surface floors like vinyl, tile, or even hardwood, provided the subfloor is clean, dry, and level.
 This can save on demolition and disposal costs.
+Search for flooring contractors near me to ensure proper assessment of your existing subfloor.
 An underlayment is usually required.

 Standard laminate flooring is water-resistant but not fully waterproof.
 However, many manufacturers now offer waterproof laminate collections specifically designed for areas like bathrooms, kitchens, and basements, featuring a fully sealed core and wear layer.